-Grain yield and Straw yield: The results regarding the grain yield, straw yield and harvest index of sweet sorghum as influenced by different sweet sorghum varieties, method of establishments and their interaction were presented in Table.
+Grain yield and Straw yield: The results regarding the grain yield, straw yield and harvest index as influenced by different varieties, method of establishments and their interaction were presented in Table.
 5. The grain yield (t ha-1) and straw yield (t ha-1) of sweet sorghum differed significantly due to different sweet sorghum varieties (V) and methods of establishment (M) but their interaction (V x M) was non-significant.
-The harvest index of sweet sorghum was not significant either by the sweet sorghum varieties, method of establishments and by their interaction.
+The harvest index was not significant either by the sweet sorghum varieties, method of planting and by their interaction.
 The CSH 22SS recorded significantly higher grain yield (1.97 t ha-1) and straw yield (4.48 t ha-1) than the other varieties.
 Genetic traits of hybrid CSH 22SS permitted the sorghum plant to transform higher solar energy into the production of higher number of yield attributing parameters and yield.
 Among different method of establishments, it is evident from the data that SSI method of establishment resulted in significantly higher grain yield (2.04 t ha-1), straw yield (4.48 t ha-1).
 Compatible results were also reported by Lestari et al., (2021) who found that the significant differences between the varieties in grain yield, straw yield and harvest index might be due to the different morphological and agronomical characters of the varieties evaluated.
 Despite the harvest index being non-significant, the highest harvest index was mainly due to higher grain yield of hybrid CSH 22SS which permits to variation in partitioning of photosynthates in grain index.
 Similar results were reported by Vishwakarma et al., (2016).

 Table.
 5. Effect of varieties and methods of establishment on Grain yield (kg ha-1), Straw yield (kg ha-1) and Harvest index of Sweet sorghum